 Ikano Bank AB (publ) is a data controller of your personal information and can be contacted at Ikano Bank AB (publ), PO Box 7221, Willenhall WV1 9DR or at dpo@ikano.se.

-Personal information means information that is about you or from which we can identify you.
 This privacy notice describes how we deal with your personal information.
-We are the data controller of this information under relevant data protection laws because in the context of our business relationship with you we decide how and why it is processed in the ways explained in this privacy notice.
-When we use terms such as we, us and our in this notice, we mean Ikano Bank AB (publ).
+We are the data controller of this information under relevant data protection laws because in the context of our business relationship with you we decide how and why your personal information is processed in the ways explained in this privacy notice.

 Our Data Protection Officer can be contacted if you have queries about this privacy notice or wish to exercise any of the rights mentioned in it.